—page under construction—

 In the first picture, The Search for the Ox, a solitary seeker, the Oxherder, is on a quest.
 She probably has access to adequate shelter, food, and safety.
 She may even have wealth, power,

 and a Tesla.
 Nonetheless, she experiences a deep existential ache.
 Something is missing.
 Culturally sanctioned definitions of success feel hollow.
-She has heard stories of a vast, foundational aspect of being (symbolized by the Ox) buried beneath layers of habitual thinking and pre-occupations.
-To be alienated from this aspect of being, so the stories claim, is to feel lacking and anguished, regardless of one's circumstances.
-She finds herself increasingly wondering: How can I determine if these stories are valid?
-How can I too experience greater peace, depth, connection, and meaning?
+She has heard of a vast, foundational aspect of being (symbolized by the Ox) buried beneath layers of habitual thinking and preoccupations.
+She finds herself increasingly wondering: can this Ox bring me greater peace, depth, connection, and meaning?
+What is this Ox?
+Where is it?
+The search for the Ox has begun.